Chromatic activity window of periodic fast radio bursts: FRB 20121102A and FRB 20180916B: Results

-The results of the power-law fitting for the parameters $A$ and $B$, as defined in \cref{sec:model}, are summarized in \cref{tab:fitting_power_law}.
-These parameters characterize the frequency dependence of the peak phase ($\mu$) and the FWHM ($\Delta$) of the activity window, following the power-law relation presented in \cref{sec:model}.
-Specifically, \( A_{\mu} \) and \( B_{\mu} \) refer to the fit of the peak phase, while \( A_{\Delta} \) and \( B_{\Delta} \) correspond to the FWHM fit.
-The reported uncertainties represent \(1\sigma\) confidence intervals, derived from the square root of the diagonal elements of the covariance matrix obtained during the fitting process.
+The results of the power-law fitting for the parameters $A$ and $B$, as defined in Sect. \ref{sec:model}, are summarised in \cref{tab:fitting_power_law_CDF}.
+These parameters characterise the frequency dependence of the peak phase ($\mu$) and the FWHM ($\delta$) of the activity window, following the power-law relation presented in Sect. \ref{sec:model}.
+Specifically, \( A_{\mu} \) and \( B_{\mu} \) refer to the fit of the peak phase, and $A_{\delta}$ and $B_{\delta}$ correspond to the FWHM fit.

-For FRB~20121102A, \cref{fig:active_window_R1_pred} shows the predicted activity windows in UTC spanning from August \num{13}, 2025 to November \num{6}, 2026, computed at \SI{1360}{\mega\hertz}.
-We expect the next active window to begin around September \num{26}, 2025 and ending around December \num{14}.
-To test our predictions, we computed the active window from April~\num{19},~2025 to July~\num{7} predicted by \citet{Braga_2025}.
-Although our end date differs by four days, our starts dates align, which is likely due to differences in the estimated window width that come from using a subsection of L-band for our estimation.